tortoisehare/grammar-queen-LLM/README.md

 # grammar_queen_LLM
-A Generative AI LLM used to correct grammar
+A TensorRT-compatible LLM used to correct grammar

 Project Start: December 11, 2023